by Faith Goan, The University of Texas at Austin College of Pharmacy

 - Chest pain, or shoulder pain with shortness of breath, or pain spreading to arms, neck, or shoulders

 One course of treatment of omeprazole OTC is to take daily for 14 days.
 This can be repeated up to 3 times per year (i.e. every 4 months).
-So what’s the harm in taking omeprazole for longer?
+So what’s the harm in taking omeprazole for longer than 14 days?

 Among other things, long-term use of omeprazole can cause "rebound acid hypersecretion"- this means that once the drug is no longer used, the stomach can generate an excess of acid.
 The excess stomach acid may cause people to take more omeprazole, thus creating a cycle of long term dependency which is not healthy.
 It is therefore recommended to use the lowest effective dose of omeprazole for the least amount of time possible.